andypike/hpstr-jekyll-theme/_posts/2014-01-08-how_i_lost-weight-obese-to-healthy.md

 * 13:00 - Lunch (Tin of soup only)
 * 15:00 - Snack (A hand full of nuts)
 * 17:00 - Snack (Fruit)
-* 20:00 - Dinner (Salad with a little Salad Cream and lean meat)
+* 20:00 - Dinner (Salad with a little Light Salad Cream and lean meat)

 I think I was eating about 1,100 calories a day, maybe a bit over that.
 According to doctors, an [average man needs 2,500 calories a day](http://www.nhs.uk/chq/pages/1126.aspx?CategoryID=51&SubCategoryID=165) to maintain their weight (depending on activity).
 So this drop in calories was enough to see the weight come off.

 ## How long did it take?

 To get down to within within the healthy [BMI range](http://www.nhs.uk/chq/Pages/3215.aspx?CategoryID=51) it took a total of 6 months.
-To get down to my ideal weight target of 80kg took a further 3 months.
-I weighed myself every Monday morning and kept a record of my progress.
+To get down to my weight target of 80kg (which I just plucked out of the air) took a further 3 months.
+I weighed myself every Monday morning (I recommend digital scales) and kept a record of my progress over the last year.
 Here is how long it all took:

 <a href="/images/2013-weight-graph.png" class="fresco"><img src="/images/2013-weight-graph.png" alt="2013 Weight Graph" /></a>

 On the graph above I've shown the various [BMI](http://www.nhs.uk/chq/Pages/3215.aspx?CategoryID=51) zones for my height and also my target weight line.
 I've also added a dark green target zone which is between 79kg and 81kg.
 This is where I want to keep my weight from now on.
-As you can see it started to move out of that zone at the end of the year.
-Yeah I went a bit crazy over the Christmas holidays but over the next few weeks I'll be bringing that back under control.
+As you can see it started to move out of that zone at the end of the December.
+Yeah I went a bit crazy over the Christmas holidays but I managed to pull it back in the last week to 79.9kg when I started running again and eating properly.
+BOOM!

 ## What about exercise?

 To start with I did no exercise at all.
 That's right, no exercise.
-Zero.
+Zero, for the first 4 or so months.

 I came to the conclusion that it's all in what you eat, get that right and you are set for success.
 Think of it this way, if a piece of food contains 100 calories and you don't need that food to survive then not eating it saves you from running 1km.
 So, you need to change your relationship with food.
 It is a fuel to keep you alive, it is not a treat.
 Just eat what you need to to be healthy and nothing more.

-After I lost the first 20kg (3st) from improved eating (end of April) I decided that I wanted to increase my fitness as well as losing the weight.
+After I lost the first 20kg (3st) from improved eating alone (end of April) I decided that I wanted to increase my fitness as well as losing the weight.
 It was hard at first to pick the right exercise for my lifestyle and commitments.
 I work full-time during the day and my wife works most evenings where I takeover looking after our 3 young children.

 Finding the time was the hardest challenge here.
 I decided to give running (I really mean jogging) a try as I could fit that in and around other stuff.
-Also, as I was now lighter, running was a bit easier.
+Also, as I was now lighter running was a bit easier.
 I could go out in the morning before work and at the weekends without too much disruption to our schedule.
 How was I going to get from being a couch potato to a real runner?
 Well, I took it slowly as I didn't want to injure myself!

 To start with I wanted to get used to going out of the house to "do exercise".
 I started off by going for a 20 minute walk 3 times a week.
 After I did this for a couple of weeks I started with some running intervals and gradually after a few weeks at each stage would then move onto the next (3 runs per week):